x7bit/unarchiver_opendingux/README.md

 Changelog:

+v1.6 (31/05/2020)
+Spanish localizations in the .desktop file.
+New icon.

 v1.5 (29/05/2020)
 New MIME types added.
 Added .gz files.
 Check for extensions if MIME is octet-stream.
 Colors.
 More error messages.